 examination used for this chart, the average reliability is 61%, and, as can be seen, the blue and yellow bubbles are of considerable sizes, and there are also some ‘satellite’ bubbles, two - and even three - grades adrift.

-A rather different visualisation is this chart
+A rather different visualisation, also for 2017 GCSE English Language, is this chart

 which shows how the probability that the originally-awarded grade is right varies according to the original mark.
 As can be seen, scripts marked very high or very low result in reliable grades; scripts given intermediate marks have much lower reliability, and if the script is marked very close to a grade boundary, you might as well toss a coin.
 Oh dear.